riefer02/mcp-database-read-prototype/README.md

 - Python 3.10+
 - PostgreSQL database
-- Cursor IDE
+- An MCP-compatible client (e.g., Cursor)

 Steps:

 1. Clone this repo
 2. Run `pip install -r requirements.txt`
-3. Create `.cursor/mcp.json` with your database connection:
+3. Create your MCP client config (example for Cursor at `.cursor/mcp.json`) with your database connection.
+Use placeholders and keep real credentials out of version control:

    ```json
    {